knightpr/angular-reach-direct-nft-sell/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhosgt:4200/nft` or click on the link on the home page.

-You can simulate the NFT buying and selling by opening two different browsers One will ask as Creator, who is become owner at first.
+You can simulate the NFT buying and selling by opening two different browsers One will ask act as a Creator, who is become owner at first.
+Another will act as a buyer.
 ### Creator/Owner flow

 - select as creator